 Know the Basic Contents of Your Colorado Limited Liability Company Partnership Agreement

-It is always better to spend the time understanding what should be included in a partnership agreement up front instead of going to costly litigation.
+It is always better to spend the time understanding what should be included in an LLC membership agreement up front instead of going to costly litigation.
 In comparison to a general partnership, at a minimum, the contract should contain the following:

 - The name of your partnership.
 If you have not done so already, perhaps one of the first things that you and your business partners need to sit down and agree on is the name of the limited liability partnership.
 You can also choose the option of making a fictitious business name.
 You must register the business partnership name with the Colorado Secretary of State.
 However, if you do decide to use a fictitious business name, you must make sure that the name is available for use and has not already been taken.